opengauss-mirror/docs/content/en/docs/Developerguide/dolphin-date-and-time-processing-functions-and-operators.md

     (1 row)
     ```

-- time()
+- time(expr)

-  Function prototype:

-  `Text TIME(TEXT expr)`

   Function description:

-  The time() function of MySQL is compatible.
-The parameter specifies a TIME or DATETIME expression from which the time expression is extracted and returned as a string.
+  The parameter specifies a TIME or DATETIME expression `expr` from which the time expression is extracted and returned as a string.

   Remarks:

-    - The returned time expression can contain a maximum of six decimal places.
-The excess part is rounded off.
+    - The returned time expression can contain a maximum of six decimal places, and 0 at the end of the decimal part is not displayed.
     - For an abnormal date or time format or a date or time with domain overflow (for example, 1:60:60 and 2022-12-32), this function is compatible with the insert statement in MySQL, that is, an error is reported.
     - An error is reported for a character string in the date format, and 00:00:00 is returned for a parameter of the date type.